 There is a natural bijection between the cells of the complement of $i$'th row and $j$'th column of $\bbY_{\ov{n}}$ and the cells of $\bbY_{\ov{n^{ij}}}$ which we denote by $\pi_{i,j}$:

-\begin{definition} The subset $\St_{\ov{n}}\subset \bbY_{\overline{n}}$ of {staircase corners} is defined inductively by the following properties: \begin{itemize} \item in each row and in each column, there exists at most one cell ({staircase corner}) that belongs to $\St_{\ov{n}}$; \item if $n_j>n_{j-1}$, then the corner cell $(n_j,j)$ of the Young diagram $\bbY_{\ov{n}}$ belongs to $\St_{\ov{n}}$; \item for any $(i,j)\in\St_{\ov{n}}$ we have $(s,t)\in \St_{\ov{n}}\setminus\{(ij)\}\ \Leftrightarrow \ \pi_{ij}(s,t)\in \St_{\ov{n^{ij}}}$.
-In other words, for any staircase corner $(ij)\in\St_{\ov{n}}$ any other staircase corner will be a staircase corner of the diagram with $i$'th row and $j$'th column removed. \end{itemize} \end{definition}
+\begin{definition} The subset $\St_{\ov{n}}\subset \bbY_{\overline{n}}$ of {staircase corners} is defined inductively by the following properties: \begin{itemize} \item in each row and in each column, there exists at most one cell ({staircase corner}) that belongs to $\St_{\ov{n}}$; \item if $n_j>n_{j-1}$, then the corner cell $(n_j,j)$ of the Young diagram $\bbY_{\ov{n}}$ belongs to $\St_{\ov{n}}$; \item for any $(i,j)\in\St_{\ov{n}}$, we have $(s,t)\in \St_{\ov{n}}\setminus\{(i,j)\}\ \Leftrightarrow \ \pi_{ij}(s,t)\in \St_{\ov{n^{ij}}}$.
+In other words, for any staircase corner $(i,j)\in\St_{\ov{n}}$ any other staircase corner will be a staircase corner of the diagram with $i$'th row and $j$'th column removed. \end{itemize} \end{definition}

+We call a subset $S$ of the Young diagram $\bbY_{\overline{n}}$ a rook placement if, for any cell $(i,j)\in \bbY_{\overline{n}}$, at least one of the two statements holds true: a). there exists a unique element of $S$ in the $i$-th row, b). there exists a unique element of $S$ in the $j$-th column.

-\begin{lem} For any partition $\ov{n}$ the set of staircase corners $\St_{\ov{n}}$ exists and is unique.
-The set $\St_{\ov{n}}$ is a rook placement of the Young diagram $\bbY_{\overline{n}}$, i.e. for any cell $(i,j)\in \bbY_{\overline{n}}$ there exists a unique staircase corner either in the $i$-th row or in the $j$-th column. \end{lem} \begin{proof} By definition, all corners (cells $(n_j,j)$) of $\bbY_{\ov{n}}$ belongs to the set $\St_{\ov{n}}$.
+\begin{lem} For any partition $\ov{n}$, the set of staircase corners $\St_{\ov{n}}$ exists and is unique.
+The set $\St_{\ov{n}}$ is a rook placement of the Young diagram $\bbY_{\overline{n}}$. \end{lem} \begin{proof} By definition, all corners (cells $(n_j,j)$ such that $n_j>n_{j-1}$) of $\bbY_{\ov{n}}$ belong to the set $\St_{\ov{n}}$.
 Let us take one corner $(n_j,j)$ and remove the thin hook containing this corner.
 In the resulting Young diagram we again choose an arbitrary corner and remove the corresponding thin hook and proceed until the diagram becomes empty.
 This procedure produces a subset $\St$ of the set of cells of $\bbY_{\ov{n}}$.